gvwilson/thirdbit/ideas/index.md

     that understood columns as well as rows, and for one that would handle [LibreOffice][libreoffice] documents.

+A portfolio of [learner personas][learner-personas].
+:   Good lessons are written for specific learners;
+    I think it would be really helpful to create a set that gave us shorthand names for people who want to learn programming and/or data science.

+A portfolio of [concept maps][concept-maps].
+:   A good lesson helps the learner build a mental model of a problem or problem domain.
+    I think it would be really helpful to create a set that encapsulated a consensus view of the core concepts in particular topics.

 A caravan defense game.
 :   [*Kingdom Rush: Frontiers*][kingdom-rush-frontiers] is my favorite game
     of the last ten years,